 EchoVideo supports the upload and viewing of Spherical Videos (360° Video).
-A 360° Video is media that has been captured with special hardware, in a specific format, that captures what is happening all around us.
+A Spherical or 360° Video is media that has been captured with special hardware, in a specific format, that captures what is happening all around us.
 When playing, we can interact with the video to mimic the experience of being there.
-Currently, editing of 360° Video is not supported.
+Currently, editing of Spherical (360°) Video is not supported.

 Why 360° Video